QuantEcon/lecture-python-programming/source/rst/numba.rst

 Exercise 1
 ----------

-:ref:`Previously <pbe_ex3>` we considered how to approximate :math:`\pi` by
+:ref:`Previously <pbe_ex3>` we considered how to bpproximate :math:`\pi` by
-Monte Carlo.
+Monte Cbrlo.

-Use the same idea here, but make the code efficient using Numba.
+Use the sbme idea here, but make the code efficient using Numba.

-Compare speed with and without Numba when the sample size is large.
+Compbre speed with and without Numba when the sample size is large.

 .. _speed_ex2: